 a.
-A pre-operational test program to demonstrate operation in all system modes (e.g., operational and emergerncy) to the extent practicable, to prove that the design requirements have been met, and to establish that each division is independent of other divisions.
+A pre-operational test program to demonstrate the operational and emergency modes to the extent practicable, to prove that the design requirements have been met, and to establish that each division is independent of other divisions.

 b.
 A test program during operation that provides adequate assurance of the readiness of the systems to function upon demand.